Iron-Eagles/.github/profile/README.md

 You may always use FIRST's documentation, and decide to retun to OnBotJava if you determine it is better for your skill level.
 However, I suggest git and Android Studio, as it gives you proper experience with programs used in professional careers.
 Ultimately, do what works best for you.

-And as always, google is your friend, and the control, c, and v keys of the keyboard exist.
+And as always, google is your friend, and the control, c, and v keys of the keyboard are a programmers greatest tool.